What’s The Most Attractive Scent To A Woman?

 Medically Reviewed By: Lauren Guilbeault

-Scent is a powerful variable when it comes to attraction.
-Women are attracted to a variety of scents, and there isn't one smell that is going to be an instant aphrodisiac.
+The scent is a powerful variable when it comes to attraction.
+Women are attracted to various scents, and there isn't one smell that will be an instant aphrodisiac.
 Some smells are more likely to make a woman feel drawn to you.
-There are scientific reasons for attraction.
+There are scientific reasons for the attraction.
 For example, you may have heard of pheromones.
 These are biology's messengers that tell us who to gravitate towards and who to stay away from, and they are powerful.
 Some scents make us experience powerful emotions.
-Some odors make us feel good and remind of us happy times whereas others trigger painful memories.
+Some odors make us feel good and remind us of happy times, whereas others trigger painful memories.
 You may be wondering, what's the most attractive scent to a woman?

 Research On Scent And Attraction

 Scent and sexual arousal are connected more than you might know.
 The smell of the human body can create arousal in women.
 These odors can remain on clothing that your beloved leaves behind.
-There was a study conducted where a group of female participants smelled different shirts and decided which of the had the most attractive scents.
-In the study, the women, interestingly enough, preferred men who were the most different from them; it's almost like a proof of the idea of "opposites attract."
+A study was conducted where a group of female participants smelled different shirts and decided which of them had the most attractive scents.
+In the study, the women, interestingly enough, preferred men who were the most different from them; it's almost like proof of the idea of "opposites attract."
 This might seem odd, but it makes perfect sense.
-The human body has over 100 different immune system genes, which are also referred to as the MHC or major histocompatibility complex.
+The human body has over 100 different immune system genes, referred to as the MHC or major histocompatibility complex.
 There have been studies done that show that MHC relates to scent preference.
 Partners with different immune system genes will produce healthier offspring because the variations enhance the immune system.
 It's also true that women may be more attuned to scents than men.

 There may not be a universal scent that attracts women, but there are some common ones.
 Here are some smells that women find attractive according to different research studies and statistics: